 **Note: I made this for my 17 year old son, and also for my 12 year old daughter.
 I worried it might be too silly or ‘baby-ish’ for my son.
 He’s a big kid, over 6’2″ tall, and leaving for college next year.
 Imagine my surprise when, a few days later, he asked me to leave the wreath up on his door for a while.
 He told me he really loved it, it made him feel great, and that he appreciated it.
 My heart melted!!!

-Here are other crafting posts you may like:
+Here are other of my crafting posts you may like: